axr2718/TopologyForML/README.md

 ## Applications

-We provide case studies from several domains that demonstrate how **Topological Data Analysis (TDA)** techniques can be applied to practical problems, such as:
+We provide case studies from several domains that demonstrate how **Topological Data Analysis** techniques can be applied to practical problems, such as:

 - **Shape Recognition**: Using **Persistent Homology** to detect shapes in point clouds.
 - **Cancer Diagnosis**: Employing topological techniques to improve cancer diagnosis from histopathological images.